nciemniak/molly-simon-site/content/_index.md

 ---
-landing_intro: I'm an Assistant Professor in Astronomy Education Research at **Arizona State University** in the **School of Earth and Space Exploration**.
+landing_intro: I'm an Assistant Professor at **Arizona State University** in the **School of Earth and Space Exploration**.
 Welcome to my website, and happy exploring!
 about_preview:
   about_preview_intro: My background is in **planetary science** and my area of
     expertise is in **discipline-based education research.**